By Simon Gould

 Correcting the belt

 There is one thing you should be able to do with the belt.
 With the treadmill turned off and unplugged, lift the belt of the deck with your hand in the middle and there should be 2 to 3 inches of giving.
 To tighten or loosen the belt you need an Allen wrench.
 Ideally, you’d have the one that came with the treadmill, if not, you can buy a set in a store and one will fit.

 You tighten and loosen the belt in the bolts in the back of the treadmill on either side of the roller.
 You use the Allen wrench and turn the bolt clockwise a short quarter turn, you do this on both sides to tighten the belt equally.
 If the shaking still occurs then turn it a little more.
 Test the tightness of the belt by picking up the belt of the deck as said before.

-If you need to loosen the belt then turn the bolts counter clockwise.
-To center the belt turn the side of the roller to which ever side the belt is drifting to.
-I've said lubricate the belt before you do any of this because the belt needs to be frictionless as possible over the deck.
-Otherwise this may cause some shakes as your stride goes on the treadmill.
+If you need to loosen the belt then turn the bolts counterclockwise.
+To the center, the belt turns the side of the roller to whichever side the belt is drifting.
+I’ve said lubricate the belt before you do any of this because the belt needs to be frictionless as possible over the deck.
+Otherwise, this may cause some shakes as your stride goes on the treadmill.

 Remember, if the treadmill is under warranty then contact the manufacturer.
-Regularly maintain your treadmill may help prevent this occurring but it could just happen anyway.
-Fortunately, the most common problem with the belt is easily fixable and you'll be back on your treadmill in no time.
+Regularly maintaining your treadmill may help prevent this from occurring but it could just happen anyway.
+Fortunately, the most common problem with the belt is easily fixable and you’ll be back on your treadmill in no time.

 Thinking of buying a treadmill?
 Here’s my favorite, I always recommend it when asked*